Q: Do you offer RN classes?

 Q: If I choose online, what kind of access will I have to my instructor and my advisor?

 A: Students in the RN-BSN program are assigned an advisor within the Nursing Department.
 Nursing faculty and the Academic Advisor hold office hours at the Center where they are located, and are available by e-mail and phone.
 Appointments can be made during the day or early evening.
 Faculty and advisors also use videoconferencing and screen sharing to meet with students virtually.

 Teaching professors post office hours and contact information in their online courses and use a variety of tools to communicate and respond to students.
 Appointments can be made for virtual meetings and e-mails or phone calls are normally responded to within 24-48 hours.

-A: The UIU program includes three clinical courses.
-Each is a faculty guided clinical experience meaning that a series of projects are completed based on your work experience and/or the role of the nurse in the clinical setting.
-The program is NOT a "traditional" clinical in that almost of all the required hours are completed on your own schedule.
+A: The UIU program includes three practicum courses.
+Each is a faculty guided practicum experience meaning that a series of projects are completed based on your work experience and/or the role of the nurse in the practice setting.
+The program is NOT a “traditional” clinical in that almost of all the required hours are completed on your own schedule.
 The flexibility of this method is considered a major plus by our students as it requires little additional time off of work, if any.

 Q: What classes will I need?
 Will my credits transfer?

 A: As every incoming student brings a unique educational background to the table, prospective nursing candidates can have their academic records evaluated by filling out the application at www.uiu.edu/nursing.
 The application and evaluation is free of charge.
 Preadmission advising will help students know exactly what classes they will need to complete for graduation.